 In the far left corner of the dining room I placed the tall Aspen shelving unit and angled it in the corner.
 Previously the women were using a small TV tray to put all their dinnerware on.
 Before each meal the women line up around the table for their plates.
 Now the Aspen shelving unit provides more than enough space for all of their dinnerware.
 There are two lined drawer for extra utensils, napkins, and spices.

 I fell in love with this piece the second I saw it online.
 It had so much versatility.
+This is just not your ordinary dining room furniture piece!
 This could be used in an office, bathroom for extra linens, an entryway for keys and mail, or even in the bedroom.
 The unlimited uses for this special piece will have you asking “where can I put this in my house?”

 Old House Charm

 Just to the right of the Aspen server was a beautiful window seat.
 That’s what I love about the older homes!
 They just had so much charm and thought when they were built.
 This space was under utilized and I wanted to make this cozy nook a warm and inviting spot for the women.
 I added new curtains and loaded up the bench seat with cozy turquoise and silver down filled pillows.

 Just above the radiator on the window sill I centered the Luna blue crackle vase with a simple and natural arrangement.
 Red Osier branches from my home garden accompany mini turquoise bulbs with spruce bows tucked in around the outside.
 Floral arrangements don’t need to be elaborate.
 Fresh greens from the garden can brighten the space just like an elaborate arrangement.

 From the original chandelier I hung silver glitter snowflakes, silver stars and jingle bell Christmas tree ornaments at varying heights.
 This served to add eye catching holiday cheer and bright starlight into the center of the room.